 There are a couple of new things that I have observed:

-“Hanko” 「判子」or “Inkan” 「印鑑」is everything in a Japanese company.
-This is your “signature” and is a stamp that you have to stamp on everything that you send inside and outside of the company, but is mostly used for matters concerning money though.
+“Hanko” 「ハンコ」or “Inkan” 「印鑑」is everything in a Japanese company.
+This is your “signature” and is a stamp that you have to stamp on everything that you send inside and outside of the company, but is mostly used for matters concerning money, but also for matters that need approval.
 They aren’t just used in companies, but for banks or anything requiring a signature.
-In my company, there are at least 2-3 or sometimes more on each document that I send out, one from my boss and then another from the head boss and sometime the accountant.
-Normally in America, it’s just one signature and that is it.
+In my company, there are at least 2-3 or sometimes more on each document that I send out, one from my boss and then another from the head boss and sometimes the accountant.

-Going along with the hanko, the purpose is for checking the documents for any errors before it is finally sent out.
-This is the purpose, but I personally think that it really isn’t the case at all, at least from my experience.
+The purpose of a Hanko is checking documents for any errors before being sent out.
+This is the purpose, but personally I think that it really isn’t the case at all, at least from my experience.
 The head person in the office doesn’t know the day-to-day work of each employee, so why should he have to look at all the documents and just stamp it for the sake of stamping it?
 For this, I think there are too many checks before sending a document out and the process takes too long.
 Often I find papers sitting on my desk for close to a day because I have to get the head boss to stamp them when he is hardly in the office.
 I think this Japanese culture of “checking” I would like to delve into more at a later date, but for now this is one part of this “checking” culture.

 That’s it!
 I hope you enjoyed and learned something from this.
 Please keep in mind that this is soley based off of my personal experiences.